-Once shooting in manual has become second nature, focusing more on composition is time well spent.
+Once the exposure triangle & manual mode have become second nature, focusing more on composition is time well spent.
 Keep reading to learn about some common composition mistakes for every beginner to avoid.

 Read more: 5 Tips for Shooting with Composition in Mind